flutte/pvp-ffa/README.md

 ## Notes

 This gamemode is currently a work in progress.
-Bugs are to be expected.
+Bugs are to be expected